ersheff/IMS322-Docs/docs/js/functions.md

 # Functions

 **Functions** are reusable blocks of code designed to perform a specific task or group of related tasks.
-You can accomplish a lot without writing your own functions, but they can help reduce redundancies and are crucial for some of the workflows in this class.
+While you can accomplish a lot without writing your own functions, they can help reduce redundancies and are crucial for some of the workflows in this class.

 ## Declaring Functions

-To use a cooking analogy... think of the function writing process kind of like training a fellow cook on a recipe.
+To use a cooking analogy... think of writing a function kind of like training a fellow cook on a recipe.

-First, you would need to define and teach them the individual steps in the process:
+First, you would define and teach them the individual steps:

 1. Chop stuff.
 2. Sauté and simmer.